 If you want your small business to be in the 80%, 70% or 50% that survives the first, second and fifth year of operation, you will need every bit of help you can get.

-And there is no better help you can get than CRM for small businesses.
+And there is no better help you can get than CRM software for small business owners.

 What is Customer Relationship Management (CRM) Software?